guiozafrito/guiozafrito/README.md

 - 👋 Hi, I’m Marcela
-- 👀 I’m interested in become a deva fullstack
+- 👀 I’m interested in become a tech deva
-- 🌱 I’m currently learning lógica de programação
+- 🌱 I’m currently learning CTD on Digital House
 - 💞️ I’m looking to collaborat on ...
 - 📫 How to reach me macschi@gmail.com